RoryPTB/wis2-downloader-backend/README.md

 ``

 This will create the executable ready to be used with a configuration file.

+## How to create a frozen executable for Linux

+Pyinstaller does not allow for cross-compiling (that is, compiling for an OS different to that which is used).
+So, the strategy is to run pyinstaller in a Docker container.

+Build the Docker image

+``
+docker build -t pyinstaller-image .
+``

+Then run the container to generate the Linux compatible executable

+``
+docker run -v /$(pwd)/dist:/app/dist pyinstaller-im age
+``

 ## How to use the subscribe backend executable
 ### The configuration file